Proud Canadian Company

 Will Ottawa home prices increase in 2025?

-Home prices in Ottawa are expected to rise moderately in 2025 due to strong demand and limited housing supply.
+Home prices in Ottawa are expected to rise moderately in 2025, driven by strong demand and limited housing supply.
 As the capital city, Ottawa remains a desirable location for families and professionals, which will sustain price growth.

 Is Ottawa a good market for homebuyers in 2025?